ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

   Single-letter names are only allowed within single-line closures.
 - Code should be as safe and performant as possible.
   Avoid repeated allocations, computation, and the usage of Unsafe Rust.
+- Prefer returning results over panicking under most circumstances.
+  - Panics are considered okay if they arise due to issues present at compile-time.
+    For example, failing to read a file should never panic, but calling blocking functions within an asynchronous runtime should *always* panic.

 #### Rust Documentation